Chadius/creatingsymmetry/docs/common_options.md

 [(Link to formula)](../example/rosettes/rainbow_stripe_rosette_2_sample_space_2.yml)

 ### Color value space
-The program applied the formula to your input space (see above) and now has a lot of transformed points.
-Now it has to use those points somehow.

-Color value space lets you say: “If the transformed point falls in this range, choose a color from the input image.”
-The transformed point is linearly mapped across the image, so values close to `(minx, miny)` will pick the upper left corners of the image, while `(maxx, maxy)` will pick the lower right.
+Each transformed point must correspond to a color from the original image.
+With the color value space, you can define how a transformed location will map to a pixel from your original image.
+Transformed points close to `minx` will use the left side of the image, while values close to `maxx` will use the right side.
+Similarly, `miny` values map to the bottom while `maxy` values map to the top.

+If the transformed value is out of bounds, no color is selected and the pixel will be transparent.
+Similarly, if the transformed value is infinity or undefined it will be transparent.

-Most colors will be near (0,0), so choose your center where you want to see the majority of your colors.
+Most transformed values will be near (0, 0), the center of color value space.
+You can control the center of the space to decide on the main color of your pattern.

-Symmetry generator won’t pick a color (and keep it transparent) if the transformed point:
-- escaped to infinity (or minus infinity) in X or Y coordinates.
-- is outside of the sample space.

 Like the sample space, there is no “right” color value space.
-When you run this script it will show you the range of the transformed points.
+If your image is mostly transparent, you color value space may be so small everything falls outside of its range and you need to use a larger range.
+Conversely if your image is a single color, your color value space may be too large and your results are rounding to the center of the image.

 ##### Examples
+Color space is easier to explain in one dimension, so these examples focus on `miny` and `maxy`.
-Because the rainbow stripe file is the same horizontally, it doesn't matter what we pick for minx and maxx, as long as our range isn't too narrow.
+Also, the source image is a striped pattern, so it doesn't matter what I choose for `minx` and `maxx`.
-So for these examples, we'll focus on miny and maxy.

 Let's take a look at a frieze file.
+Because `miny` and `maxy` have the same distance from the center, the pattern's main color should be the same as the center of the source image.

-It has a balanced color value space, where (0,0) is near the center.
-The source image is a green stripe at the center, so the majority of the pattern is green.
+The green stripe is at the center, so the frieze pattern should be mostly green.
 ```yaml
 color_value_space:
   minx: -1.1e1